MajidLakhnati/SMUGGLEtest/README.md

 # SMUGGLEtest

 ## Related Work
-This program is based on the work of [James Kettle](https://skeletonscribe.net/)
+This program is based on the work of [James Kettle](https://skeletonscribe.net/).
+If you are interested in HTTP desync attacks and HTTP Request Smuggling specifically, I highly advise you to check out the [HRS Blogpossts](https://portswigger.net/research/http-desync-attacks-request-smuggling-reborn) on the PortSwigger web site if you have not read them yet.

 ## Description
 SMUGGLEtest is a Python 3 CLI program that automates the detection of **HTTP Request Smuggling** vulnerabilities.
 It bundles the detection of different HRS vulnerabilities on arbitrary web sites in a single Python 3 tool.
 This tool is suitable for scanning a single web site as well as mass scanning.